 - If this happens, the consumer has a right to include a 100-word statement in their credit report.
 This explains your dispute to lenders reviewing your report.
 However, the negative information would still affect your credit score.

 While the FRCA creates the credit repair process, the Credit Repair Organizations Act (CROA) regulates the credit repair industry.
 It’s the law that grants you the right to authorize a qualified third party to make disputes on your behalf.
 Basically, this means that you can hire someone to do the work for you, reducing the time and aggravation of repairing your credit.

 Congress passed CROA in 1996 after consumer watchdog organizations like the FTC found high rates of consumer abuse within the credit repair industry.
 The law recognizes that consumers need to maintain a high score and have a right to seek assistance to correct their credit.
 It also recognizes the companies often make false or misleading claims or use abusive or predatory practices to create hardship for consumers who are already struggling.

 Regulations set by CROA

-The main purpose if CROA is to define what companies or organizations have a legal right to provide credit repair services.
+The main purpose of CROA is to define what companies or organizations have a legal right to provide credit repair services.
 Then it outlines how those services must be provided.

-- The law defines a credit repair company as an entity that sells services related to maintain accuracy in a consumer’s credit report.
+- The law defines a credit repair company as an entity that sells services related to maintaining accuracy in a consumer’s credit report.